Aman-Kisan/Rental-Management-System-Project/DB/MySQL scripts/README.md

 1.  mysql -u root -p

-2.  source D:\Rental Management System Project\mysql\Script\Tables.sql
+2.  source (path to the sql script file without single quotes)

 Do this for all the above files to create the Tables, Functions, Procedures and Views